 "We will expect local authorities to participate in consortia arrangements, including shared consortium services, or suffer financial penalties, including the withdrawal of Better Schools Funding.
 The consortia will identify system leaders, who will support and challenge the professional learning communities, which will have a focus on literacy and numeracy."

-As a consequence, local authorities had to formalise their various existing informal arrangements for working together into the four regional consortia that exist now.
-For South West and Mid Wales, the previous SWAMWAC model, originally designed to address the new arrangements for teachers' workload, was the identified footprint for future collaboration between the councils.
-However, it has to be noted that regional consortia do not have a statutory basis.
+As a consequence, local authorities had to formalise their various informal arrangements for working together into the four regional consortia that exist now.
+For South West and Mid Wales, the previous model, originally designed to address the arrangements for teachers' workload, was the identified footprint for collaboration between the councils.